Xe/site/blog/gnu-your-parent-2022-02-10.markdown

 it.](conversation://Numa/delet)

 [Wow, thanks, I'm cured.
-My wifi card magically stopped existing and now everything is happy unicorns farting put rainbows that spawn free puppies and everything is saved forever.<br /><br />Again, that doesn't help me with the situation that my wifi card doesn't work and I as a user want it to even though making it work will require proprietary firmware.
+My wifi card magically stopped existing and now everything is happy unicorns farting out rainbows that spawn free puppies and everything is saved forever.<br /><br />Again, that doesn't help me with the situation that my wifi card doesn't work and I as a user want it to even though making it work will require proprietary firmware.
 This shit is how you get